40 Commando Crest

 40 Commando

 This light infantry unit is made up of some of the toughest marines in the Royal Navy.
-From scorching deserts to the Arctic tundra, the elite troops of 40 Commando wear the Green Beret with pride wherever they’re deployed.
+From scorching deserts to the Arctic tundra, the elite troops of 40 Commando wear the green beret with pride wherever they’re deployed.

-As a specialist commando unit, 40 Commando’s marines undertake a wide variety of operational tasks.
+Led by Lieutenant Colonel Oliver Denning, 40 Commando’s marines undertake a wide variety of operational tasks.
 Together, their roles and responsibilities include:

 • Rapid reaction